Identifying and using brackets

 Introduce an acronym or abbreviation, or the expansion of an acronym, which will be used independently later in the text.

-- ACARA (Australasian Curriculum Assessment and Certification Authorities) has developed syllabus documents for Australia.
+- ACARA (Australian Curriculum, Assessment and Reporting Authority) has developed syllabus documents for Australia.

 - The Assistant Principal (AP) provides support to the grade.